 In concert, Sam recently appeared with the Netherlands Radio Philharmonic Orchestra as the 2nd Sacerdote Il Prigioniero conducted by Franck Ollu at the Concertgebouw, Amsterdam; as the Bass Soloist Verdi Requiem with the Deutsche Philharmonie Merck conducted by Ben Palmer at Kloster Eberbach and in Stravinsky’s Pulcinella with the Copenhagen Philharmonic at the Tivoli Gardens.
 Cancellations on the concert platform due to the Covid-19 Pandemic included his debut with the LA Philharmonic, singing the Young Syrian in the World Premiere of Gerald Barry's new opera Salome - which would have been conducted by Barbara Hannigan.

-Sam was born in London to American/British parents, and is now based in Frankfurt.
+Sam was born in London to American/British parents, and is now based in Amsterdam.